 Staying focused on these seven key aspects of your health can help make middle age some of your best years, and looking forward to many more.

 Take Care of Your Mind

-According to Forth, middle age women often experience depression or fatigue.
+Middle age women often experience depression or fatigue.
 An empty nest, stress and hormonal swings can all have an effect.
 Talk to your doctor if you are feeling “down” for more than two weeks or have unexplained fatigue that keeps you from doing activities you enjoy.
 Volunteering, taking a class and reconnecting with friends can all help stimulate your mind and give purpose to your days.
 If you feel stressed and are having trouble sleeping, consider a meditation class to calm your mind or cognitive behavioral therapy to help identify and address stressors in your life.

 Strengthen Your Muscles

 As you age, your muscles can become weaker if you don’t keep them active.
 Forth notes that women gradually lose muscle strength beginning in their 30s but by their 50s muscle weakening becomes much more pronounced.
 Women are encouraged to maintain daily cardio exercise like walking or swimming, which are good for your heart and your weight.
 Add strengthening exercises like weights or resistance bands to keep your muscles strong enough to do the things you enjoy.

 Women may notice that it becomes harder to lose weight, or even maintain their weight as they age even if they eat healthy and exercise regularly.
 Blame lower metabolism, loss of muscle mass and a less active lifestyle.
 It’s important to keep off excess weight, but people require fewer calories as they age so maintaining your same diet and exercise regime probably won’t be as effective.
 Examine what you eat and make sure you’re including plenty of fiber-rich fruits, vegetables and whole grains, which will help you feel full without excess calories.
 Adding weight training will also help build muscle and keep your metabolism high.